YYHEggEgg/EggEgg.XC.RSAUtil/README.md

 This package is **not the official version of GitHub Repository [stulzq/RSAUtil](https://github.com/stulzq/RSAUtil)** but a custom modified version.
 Please go to [NuGet XC.RSAUtil](https://www.nuget.org/packages/XC.RSAUtil) for the official one.

 # RSAUtil
-.NET Core RSA algorithm helper tool, supports data encryption, decryption, signing, and signature verification.
-Supports three key formats: XML, PKCS1, and PKCS8.
-Supports key conversion for these three formats.

-Compared to the original version, this fork also supports `.der` keys.
+A .NET Core RSA tool that provides the ability of data encryption, decryption, signing and verifying signature.
+It supports using and converting RSA keys of 4 key formats, namely: xml, pkcs1, pkcs8, der.

 [![Latest version](https://img.shields.io/nuget/v/EggEgg.XC.RSAUtil.svg?style=flat-square)](https://www.nuget.org/packages/EggEgg.XC.RSAUtil/)